feslab/shs-models-2d/README.md

 If you use these codes in your work, please include the citation:

-"A theory for the slip and drag of superhydrophobic surfaces with surfactant" Julien R. Landel, François J. Peaudecerf, Fernando Temprano-Coleto, Frédéric Gibou, Raymond E. Goldstein & Paolo Luzzatto-Fegiz
+"A theory for the slip and drag of superhydrophobic surfaces with surfactant" Julien R. Landel, François J. Peaudecerf, Fernando Temprano-Coleto, Frédéric Gibou, Raymond E. Goldstein & Paolo Luzzatto-Fegiz.
 Journal of Fluid Mechanics, To Appear

 An open version of the paper is available at https://arxiv.org/abs/1904.01194